bharaths222/IMDb-Ratings-Prediction-TensorFlow-Python/README.md

-Predicting movie ratings based on movie metadata obtained from IMDb APIs containing social media attributes and poster information.
+Predicting movie ratings based on movie metadata obtained from IMDb APIs containing social media attributes and posters information.

 Used Tensor Flow and Neural Network techniques to implement the models.